wflore19/pearai-submodule/docs/docs/reference/Model Providers/freetrial.md

 # Free Trial

-The `"free-trial"` provider lets new users try out Continue with GPT-4, Llama3, Claude 3, and other models using a proxy server that securely makes API calls to these services.
-Continue should just work the first time you install the extension.
+The `"free-trial"` provider lets new users try out PearAI with GPT-4, Llama3, Claude 3, and other models using a proxy server that securely makes API calls to these services.
+PearAI should just work the first time you install the extension.

-While the Continue extension is always free to use, we cannot support infinite free LLM usage for all of our users.
+While the PearAI extension is always free to use, we cannot support infinite free LLM usage for all of our users.
 You will eventually need to either:

 1. Select an open-source model to use for free locally, or
 2. Add your own API key for OpenAI, Anthropic, or another LLM provider